lonnieezell/myth-auth/docs/authentication.md

 or edit controller and views you are responsible for checking this value.

 ### auth.requireActivation
-This can be either false or string with a namespaced class name.
+This can be either null or string with a namespaced class name.
 Using a class name will force `activator` service to use this class to send an activation message.

 	public $requireActivation = 'Myth\Auth\Authentication\Activators\EmailActivator';